MicrosoftDocs/windows-itpro-docs/windows/deployment/update/media-dynamic-update.md

 **Applies to**: Windows 10

-This topic explains how to acquire and apply Dynamic Update packages to existing Windows 10 images <em>prior to deployment</em> and includes Windows PowerShell scripts you can use to automate this.
+This topic explains how to acquire and apply Dynamic Update packages to existing Windows 10 images <em>prior to deployment</em> and includes Windows PowerShell scripts you can use to automate this process.

 Volume-licensed media is available for each release of Windows 10 in the Volume Licensing Service Center (VLSC) and other relevant channels such as Windows Update for Business, Windows Server Update Services (WSUS), and Visual Studio Subscriptions.
 You can use Dynamic Update to ensure that Windows 10 devices have the latest feature update content as part of an in-place upgrade while preserving language pack and Features on Demand (FODs) that might have been previously installed.
 Dynamic Update also eliminates the need to install a separate quality update as part of the in-place upgrade process.

 ## Dynamic Update

 Whenever installation of a feature update starts (whether from media or an environment connected to Windows Update), *Dynamic Update* is one of the first steps.
-Windows 10 setup contacts a Microsoft endpoint to fetch Dynamic Update contant, and then applies those updates to your operating system installation media.
-The update content includes the following:
+Windows 10 setup contacts a Microsoft endpoint to fetch Dynamic Update content, and then applies those updates to your operating system installation media.
+The update content includes the following kinds of updates:

 - Updates to Setup.exe binaries or other files that Setup uses for feature updates
 - Updates for the "safe operating system" (SafeOS) that is used for the Windows recovery environment